sk-anisuddin-ahmed/Linux-Kernel-Device-Driver-in-C-C-/README.md

 - Build a simple character device driver
 - Log kernel messages using `printk`
 - Compile modules with a reproducible `Makefile`
-- Test modules in a minimal VM or WSL environment
+- Test modules in a minimal WSL environment

 ---